joisig/joisig.com/_posts/2015-05-12-why-crankwheel-and-why-iceland.md

 I hope I've given some insight into why I [fell in love with CrankWheel](/introducing-crankwheel/), and why I'm excited to build CrankWheel in Iceland.
 I'm happy to continue the conversation on Twitter at either [@joisig](https://twitter.com/joisig) or [@CrankWheel](https://twitter.com/crankwheel), or on CrankWheel's [Facebook page](https://www.facebook.com/crankwheel).

 Shameless plug: CrankWheel is hiring!
-Check our [Facebook page](http://facebook.com/crankwheel) for links to listings.
+Check our [Facebook page](https://facebook.com/crankwheel) for links to listings.

 I'd like to end by giving a shout-out to [Bala](https://twitter.com/balainiceland).
 Thank you Bala, for the opportunity to guest blog, and thanks for everything you've done for the Icelandic startup community!
 I look forward to attending the [Startup Iceland](http://startupiceland.com/) conference in just a couple of weeks, and I encourage everyone connected to the Icelandic startup scene to attend – it's the premier event for our community.

-&nbsp;

-* * *

-_The above was first published on the [Startup Iceland blog on May 11 2015](http://startupiceland.com/2015/05/11/why-crankwheel-and-why-iceland/)._